-Roughly 40 million adults in the U.S. struggle with depression or anxiety.
-Not to mention the family, friends, and coworkers that are also impacted.
+Roughly 40 million adults in the U.S. struggle with depression or anxiety, not to mention the family, friends, and coworkers that are also impacted.
 Depression affects individuals of all ages, races, social classes, professions and genders.
-There are five types of depression: Major depressive disorder, persistent depressive disorder, adjustment disorder with depressed mood, seasonal affective disorder, and postpartum depression.
-Major depressive disorder is the most common type of depression and affects more than 15 million adults in the United States and is the leading cause of disability in the U.S. for individuals 15-44 years of age.
+There are five types of depression: major depressive disorder, persistent depressive disorder, adjustment disorder with depressed mood, seasonal affective disorder, and postpartum depression.
+Major depressive disorder is the most common type of depression and affects more than 15 million adults in the United States.
+It is the leading cause of disability in the U.S. for individuals 15-44 years of age.
 The following signs and symptoms characterize depression:

 - Sleep disturbance

 - Loss of interest in activities